The Ultimate Guide to the Best East Coast Beaches for Families

 There’s a reason people come to Myrtle Beach from all over the US.
 Because it’s one of the best family beaches on the east coast!!
 Not only are there beautiful beaches with endless opportunities for fun in the sun, but there are so many things to do beyond the beach!
 Love mini putt putt…don’t worry there’s a ton of choices.
 Love shows?
 Check out Pirate’s Voyage or Medieval Times?
 Love shopping, go karts, water parks and great food?
 You can find all of those things in Myrtle Beach too!
 Broadway at the Beach is super fun.
 My kids always enjoyed the Aquarium and Wonderworks.

 Know Before You Go: Myrtle Beach can be overly commercialized…your vacation is what you make it.
 We have wonderful family vacation memories from just spending days by the beach and pool.
-Avoid the tourist traps if that’s not your thing.
+Avoid the tourist traps if that’s not your thing or visit Myrtle Beach in winter to avoid the crowds.

 Looking for somewhere to stay?
 We think Sheraton Broadway Plantation Resort Villas is one of the best east coast family resorts!
 Check current rates HERE!